 Traditional schedule-based accessibility measures have both uncertainty and accuracy issues.
-In the following sections, we continue the discussion of schedule-based unreliability issue from both perspectives; we also expand the discussion to retrospective-based accessibility’s unreliability issue.
+In the following sections, we continue the discussion of schedule-based unreliability issue from both perspectives; we also expand the discussion to examine unreliability issues in retrospective accessibility measures.

 Methodology